jvelazquez-reyes/portfolio/noSQL_cassandra/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Create and manage a NoSQL database in Cassandra
+Create and manage a NoSQL database in Cassandra using Docker